prismicio/prismic-gatsby/docs/05-template-content.md

 ## Rich Text and Titles

 Rich Text and Titles are delivered in an array that contains information about the text structure.
-Use the `richText` field and the `<PrismicRichText>` component from the `@prismicio/react` kit.
-Or, use the `text` field if you want to render plain text.
+Use the `richText` field and the `[<PrismicRichText>](https://prismic.io/docs/technical-reference/prismicio-react#prismicrichtext)` component from the `@prismicio/react` package.

-**richText**:

 ```javascript
 import { PrismicRichText } from "@prismicio/react";